kingwingfly/rssh/README.md

 You can download at [release page](https://github.com/kingwingfly/rssh/releases).

 ```
-A ssh tool which "remember" your ssh history for faster connection.
+A ssh tool which "remember"s your ssh history for faster connection.

 Usage: rssh [COMMAND]